gotthardp/lorawan-server/README.md

    * Supports all regions standartized in LoRaWAN 1.0.3 Regional Parameters for Europe, US, China, Australia, Asia, South Korea, India and Russia.
  * Provides a network management interface.
+   * Supports both manual and automatic configuration of data rate (ADR) and other parameters.
    * Monitors the server, gateways and node health status and displays device battery and connection quality indicators.
-   * Supports both manual and automatic configuration of TX power and data rate (ADR).
+   * Can send health alerts via e-mail or Slack.
  * Runs on all major operating systems, including Windows, Linux, OS X and Solaris, even on [embedded systems](doc/Embedded.md) like Raspbian, mLinux and other Yocto/OpenEmbedded systems, OpenWrt or in a [Docker container](doc/Docker.md).
+ * Can establish [Clusters](Cluster.md) for high availability.
  * Does not crash as it's implemented in [Erlang](https://www.erlang.org/), which is designed for building fault-tolerant systems.
  * Is free, distributed under the MIT license.